morpheuslord/QuadraInspect/README.md

 ## Usage
 Each module has a help function so that the commands and the discriptions are detailed and can be altered for operation.

+### OS and modes
+- In linux and Mac you need to run it as a `sudo` user
+- In Windows only the installation can be done as a `Admin` rest all can be done as a normal user

 These are the key points that must be addressed for smooth working:
 - The APK file or target must be declared before starting any attack
 - The Attacks are seperate entities combined via this framework doing research on how to use them is recommended.